Most career advice starts in the wrong place.

 - What opportunities are uniquely available in this season?

-- What would you regret not doing or being during this particular chapter?
+- What would you regret not doing or being during this particular professional chapter?

 Give your season a name.
-“The year of foundation-building.”
-“The season of recovery.”
-“The chapter of saying yes to growth.”
+“The year of career reinvention.”
+“The season of skill-building.”
+“The chapter of leadership growth.”
 Naming it makes it real and helps you design for it.

 Step 3: Horizon Mapping